 Quantifying the geothermal resource in place is a critical aspect in the design of an engineered geothermal system.
-This research will develop new theoretical models designed to predict the geothermal resource in place, and will test these with reference to data obtained during drilling within the deep fault system in the southern St Austell Granite at the Eden Project.
+This research is developing new theoretical models designed to predict the geothermal resource in place, and is testing these with reference to data obtained during drilling within the deep fault system in the southern St Austell Granite at the Eden Project.

 This project seeks to develop two alternative approaches which, while created for and validated on the Eden Project site, are equally suitable for application at other locations.